PripyatAutomations/rustyrig-fw/README.txt

 Initially we're targetting devices running linux, with hopes to port to esp32 and maybe stm32.
 Of course, the features available will be reduced on lower-end hardware.

+See QUICKSTART.txt for a quick guide to getting running.

 Be sure to pull submodules:
 	git submodule init